Close

 Location and leisure

-The accommodation is located 1 hour drive south-east from Reykjavík.
-The house serves as an environmental-educational centre where visitors can have a look at an extensive stone and stuffed animal collection.
-The house sits under Ingólfsfjall, The Mountain of Ingólfur, with a view to Eyjafjallajökull where the volcanic eruptions started in March and April 2010.
+The accommodation is located an hour drive south-east from Reykjavík.
+The house serves as an environmental-educational centre and sits under Ingólfsfjall, The Mountain of Ingólfur, with a view of Eyjafjallajökull where the volcanic eruptions began in March and April 2010.

 The place is registered as natural Icelandic heritage; the nature, vegetation and birdlife is rich in variety and quantity.
 The volunteers can enjoy outdoor activities in a peaceful and beautiful location with a small stream and a pond nearby.
-Hiking trails with maps about cultural heritage can be found spread around the area, which is a popular attraction among foreign and local visitors.
+Hiking trails with maps about cultural heritage can be found throughout the area, which is a popular attraction among both foreign and local visitors.

-The nearest town, Selfoss, only 10 minutes-drive away with 6500 inhabitants, is a centre of commerce and small industries where you find a geothermal swimming pool, shops, museums, cafés and bars.
+The nearest town, Selfoss, only 10 minutes-drive away, with 6500 inhabitants, is a centre of commerce and small industries where you find a geothermal swimming pool, shops, museums, cafés and bars.

 Project hosted by